msc-acse/ACSE-5/Lecture5.md

 ## Data type limits
 - Errors when storing data: isnan (number is not defined, for example = sqrt(-1)
 - Errors when storing data: isinf (number is too large, >1e309)
-- Notice isinf difference for int and double

 ## Function objects
 - What is a function object